article background

 3. Less well-off families on low-user tariffs are discouraged from heating their homes due to higher electricity costs.

-As a result, the government has changed the regulations.
-This means that from April 1, 2022, electricity companies will begin a five-year phase-out of low-user tariffs.
+As a result, the government changed the regulations, and from April, 2022, electricity companies began a five-year phase-out of low-user tariffs.

-What will the removal of the low-user tariff mean for consumers?
+What does the removal of the low-user tariff mean for consumers?

 • 60% of households should see smaller electricity bills.
 This includes: all households on standard-use plans and those on low-use plans using over 6500kWh per year